JoelRoxell/equilibrium/README.md

 ```
 .
 ├── sub-components        # Sub-components should be located here.
 ├── style                 # This folder should export the different styles used within the presentational components.
 ├── test                  # Individual component tests.
-├── core-container        # Container component, should use similar structures like HOCs.
+├── core-container.js     # Container component, should use similar structures like HOCs.
-├── core-presentation.jsx # Core presentational component.
+├── core-presentation.js  # Core presentational component.
 └── index.js              # Should export each component building-block(presentational, container, and combined).
 ```